 In 1975, the N.J.
 Supreme Court held that municipalities may not pass zoning ordinances which exclude low and moderate income families.
-Since that decision, Every municipality in New Jersey has had to provide a number of 'affordable housing' units.
-There have been several attempts to refine the process of determining the number of affordable housing unit each municipality must provide.
+Since that decision, every municipality in New Jersey has had to provide a number of 'affordable housing' units.
+There have been several attempts to refine the process of determining the number of affordable housing units each municipality must provide.

 On December 6, 2016, members of Clarke Canton Hintz, an architectural firm that specializes in planning affordable housing obligations, made a presentation to a joint meeting of the Madison Borough Council and the Madison Planning Board describing the current determination process.

 The matter was assigned to Morris County Superior Court Judge Steven Hansbury and was transferred in March of 2017 to Judge Maryann Nergaard upon his retirement.
 In March 2019 the matter was transferred to Judge Michael Gaus upon Judge Nergaard's retirement.

 The court has appointed a Special Master and a Regional Numbers Master to assist the parties with a resolution of the issues.

 Fair Share Housing Center (FSHC) is a statewide affordable housing advocacy group that sued the state of New Jersey claiming that the state was not doing its job in regards to affordable housing.
 In March 2015, the New Jersey Supreme Court ruled in favor of FSHC and agreed that the state agency in charge of affordable housing (COAH) was failing and not fulfilling their legal obligations.
 The Supreme Court transferred the issue the NJ Trial Courts.
 This allowed FSHC to sue every town in the state and that is exactly what they did.
 Since that time, our options have been to negotiate a settlement with FSHC or go through a lengthy and expensive legal process and court trial that would result in an unknown outcome.

 Some towns have reached settlements, and others are just getting started.